FAQs About Vermiculite

 Q. What is Vermiculite and is all Vermiculite harmful?

-Vermiculite is a naturally occurring mineral (basically, it's a rock) that has the unusual property of expanding into accordion shaped pieces when heated.
-The expanded vermiculite is a light weight, fire-resistant, absorbent, and odorless material.
-These properties allow vermiculite to be used in a wide variety of products, most notably as attic insulation.
-Surprisingly, Vermiculite is still sold in stores today.
-However, the vermiculite we may purchase at the local nursery as a soil conditioner is tested frequently and does not contain asbestos.
+Vermiculite is a naturally occurring mineral (basically, it's a rock) that has a high moisture content and the unusual property of expanding into accordion shaped pieces when heated.
+The "expanded" vermiculite is a light weight, fire-resistant, absorbent, and odorless material widely used by industry in the past and currently.
+These unique properties allow vermiculite to be used in a wide variety of products, most notably as attic insulation.
+Surprisingly to some, vermiculite is still sold in stores today.
+However, the vermiculite we may purchase at the local nursery as a soil conditioner should have been tested frequently and should not contain asbestos.
 Look to this website for clarification: www.vermiculite.org

-The main concern is with a particular vermiculite ore that originated from a certain mine(s) in Libby, Montana.
-Unfortunately this ore had asbestos amphibole fibers mixed within it and was processed, bagged and installed in millions of homes throughout the world.
-Estimates conclude that approximately 75 to 80% of the vermiculite installed in attics, up until the mid 1990's, originated from this location.
+The main concern these days is with a particular vermiculite ore that originated from a certain mine(s) in Libby, Montana.
+Unfortunately, this mine had vermiculite ore mixed with Libby Amphibole asbestos and was processed, bagged and installed in well over 20 million attics & homes throughout the Unites States and the world. https://www.citizen.org/wp-content/uploads/zonolite.pdf Estimates conclude that approximately 75 to 80% of the vermiculite installed in attics, up until the mid 1990's, originated from this mine.
 The most common brand name for the vermiculite that originated from this mine was a product named "Zonolite".

 Q. How Do I Know If I Have Vermiculite Insulation?